rhondakremer/liri-node-app/README.md

 node liri.js concert-this Dionne Warwick node liri.js movie-this Over the Top

-Technologies used:
-node.js
-moment.js
-OMDB API
-Bands in Town API
+Technologies used: node.js, moment.js, OMDB API, Bands in Town API, axios npm, spotify npm, dotenv npm
-axios npm
-spotify npm
-dotenv npm

 This app was developed by Rhonda Kremer to fulfill a requirement of the Trilogy Coding Bootcamp at University of Miami.